 Lewis J. Orts Library, Frostburg State University, Frostburg, Maryland, October 2014.
 Photo by Diane F. Evartt.

 Increasingly, electronic access to catalogs and the Internet has made computers an integral part of Maryland library systems.
 Wireless access is available at every public library branch throughout the State.
 Patrons may identify and locate library materials by searching catalogs linked to Sailor, an online public information network.
 Sailor connects Marylanders and their libraries to resources within the State and worldwide, providing access to the Internet and to e-mail.
 Sailor is available free through every public library, and via modem-equipped computers from homes, schools, and offices.
-At 190 branches, some 5,410 internet terminals were available in FY2019.

 Light Street Branch, Enoch Pratt Free Library, 1251 Light St., Baltimore, Maryland, June 2006.
 Photo by Diane F. Evartt.

 In Baltimore, the Enoch Pratt Free Library opened in January 1886.
 It was a gift to the City from Enoch Pratt (1808-1896), a remarkable businessman and philanthropist.

 Based at the Enoch Pratt Free Library, the Maryland State Library Network serves more than 400 libraries throughout the State, primarily through interlibrary loan of materials and information.

 Enoch Pratt Free Library, 400 Cathedral St., Baltimore, Maryland, October 2007.
 Photo by Diane F. Evartt.